Driving Big Bend: Ross Maxwell Scenic Drive

 3. Lower Burro Mesa Pour-Off Trail

 This 1-mile round-trip hike leads into a box canyon and ends at a dry waterfall chute.
-The geology is striking, and the trail is flat and easy—great for kids or a leg-stretching break.
+The geology is striking, and the trail is flat and easy, so it’s great for kids or a leg-stretching break.

 4. Mule Ears Viewpoint